Fynjirby/Fynjirby/README.md

 ### Fynjirby isn't there 👋

-I'm codding on C#, a little bit Golang and Web Dev
+I'm codding on C# Python, Web Dev

 Here is my projects!
 And you can see my games on [dfgz.itch.io](https://dfgz.itch.io)